lubomir-m/Amazon-Kindle-Store/README.md

    <img width="100" src="https://user-images.githubusercontent.com/25181517/183898054-b3d693d4-dafb-4808-a509-bab54cf5de34.png" alt="Bootstrap" title="Bootstrap"/>
 </div>

-This is a clone of the Amazon Kindle Store created as the project for my Spring Advanced course at Software University.
+This is a clone of the [Amazon Kindle Store](https://www.amazon.com/Kindle-Store/b?ie=UTF8&node=133140011) created as the project for my [Spring Advanced](https://softuni.bg/trainings/4532/spring-advanced-june-2024) course at Software University.
-The store supports a hierarchy of eBook categories, multiple currencies, pagination, filtering, sorting, users, roles, authors, publishers, wishlists, shopping carts and orders.
+The store supports a hierarchy of eBook categories (N-ary tree), multiple currencies, pagination, filtering, sorting, users, roles, authors, publishers, wishlists, shopping carts and orders.
 Customers can add, delete, and update ratings and reviews and also search for books by title, author(s) name(s) and publisher name.
 Project Statistics: 193000 eBooks, 5909 categories, 13200 authors, 152 publishers, and 8 currencies.

-The web application is designed to be fully responsive, ensuring an optimal viewing experience across various devices including monitors, laptops, tablets, and phones.
+The web application is designed to be responsive, ensuring an optimal viewing experience across various devices including monitors, laptops, tablets, and phones.
 Some of the other application features are:
-- Daily scheduled task to get the latest exchange rates via an API and update book prices in foreign currency
+- Daily scheduled tasks to get the latest exchange rates via an API, update book prices in foreign currency, and back up the database
 - Use of AJAX requests, modals, and DOM manipulation in order to improve the user experience by enabling the following functionalities without a full-page reload:
   - Purchasing books
   - Adding books to the user's list or shopping cart and updating the number of books in the cart